haacked/haacked.com/_posts/archived/2009-12-16-aspnetmvc-2-rc.aspx.markdown

 ---
 layout: post
-title: "ASP.NET MVC 2 RC Released"
+title: ASP.NET MVC 2 RC Released
 date: 2009-12-16 -0800
 comments: true
 disqus_identifier: 18668
-categories: [asp.net,asp.net mvc]
+categories:
+- asp.net
+- asp.net mvc
+redirect_from: "/archive/2009/12/15/aspnetmvc-2-rc.aspx/"
 ---

 Paternity leave is not all fun and games.
 Mostly it’s soothing an irate baby and toddler while dealing with explosive poo episodes.
 Believe me when I say the term “blow out” is apt.
 That’s probably not the imagery